My finances, my projects, my life

 Calculating the maximum rental charge under Luxembourg law

 As tempting as it may be, you can’t just do as you please when it comes to charging rent.
-Just because the mortgage on your new house is expensive doesn’t mean you can rent out your shoebox apartment for EUR5,000 a month!
+Just because the mortgage on your new house is expensive doesn’t mean you can rent out your shoebox apartment for EUR 5,000 a month!
 Whether you are renting out an apartment or a house, there are rules that need to be obeyed, including a maximum rental charge.

-The law of 21 September 2006 on residential lease agreements, which came into force on 1 November 2006, makes provision for a system for setting rental charges on mid-range properties (i.e. not social or luxury housing) destined for residential use.
+The Law of 21 September 2006 on residential lease agreements, which came into force on 1 November 2006, makes provision for a system for setting rental charges on mid-range properties (i.e. not social housing) destined for residential use.
 This law states that the maximum rent shall be determined by the amount of money invested in the property (construction, purchase, renovation), changes in the cost of living, currency devaluation and the age of the building.

 • How should the capital invested be calculated?
 The Ministry for Small Businesses, Tourism and Housing determines the capital invested by using the price of the land on which the property is built, the cost of constructing the property (including architects’ and notaries’ fees) and the amount committed for renovations and/or conversions.
 If the owner was not responsible for building the property, the price that appears in the deed of purchase (plus any related fees) must be taken into account.